Convex billiards on convex spheres: Perturbations of periodic points of billiard systems

-In fact, the normal perturbations are essentially the only type of perturbations that preserve the orbit $\cO(p)$, in the meanwhile, change the derivatives of $DF^n$ at $p$.
+The normal perturbations are essentially the only types of perturbations that preserve the orbit $\cO(p)$, in the meanwhile, change the derivatives of $DF^n$ at $p$.
 However, a degenerate periodic point may be {\it robustly degenerate} under normal perturbations.